Why Flooring Pricing Matters

 Markup Strategies

 Your markup should cover your overhead and provide profit.
-Here's how successful flooring contractors handle material markup:
+Here's how flooring contractors can review material markup:

 Material Markup Formula: